VLikhanov/graphql-apis/README.md

 - When releasing a new version:
   - Move the previous latest schema and documents into a new `/versions/[version]/` folder.
   - Update `latest/schema/` with the new schema file.
+  - Update the `CHANGELOG.md` with version changes.
-- Additional release notes or changelogs should be added to the appropriate `CHANGELOG.md` in each versioned directory.
+- Add additional content, if any, to the versioned directory.

 ---

 **Redocly Documentation Builds**

-- _Only_ changes to the `latest/` directory will trigger content updates in Redocly (such as [your developer portal link] or similar documentation hubs).
+- _Only_ changes to the `latest/schema` directory trigger content updates in Redocly.
+The updated content is automatically published to the `GraphQL API Reference` section under https://developers.retarus.com/.

 ---